Zoophish/auto-ctypes/readme.md

 - Wraps header enums with fake enum class.
 Enum values are `ctypes.c_int` by default, but can be overriden using C++ colon syntax (doesn't support any other C++ features).
 - Creates function wrappers for exported functions in header(s).
 It deduces return and argument types automatically and generates type hints.
 - Does basic pre-processing of includes, macros and conditional compilation
-- Small: ~500 lines of Python
+- Small: ~600 lines of Python
-- It doesn't wrap global variables as I don't use these.
+- It *doesn't wrap* global variables

 **Loading a Library**
 ```python